cathyqqtao/ddBD-tree-prior/README.md

 Citation
 -------------------

-If you use CorrTest from R, please cite:
+If you use ddBD, please cite:
 Tao Q, Barba-Montoya J, and Kumar S. 2021.
-Data-driven speciation tree prior for better species divergence times in calibration-poor molecular phylogenies.
-ECCB 2021. (submitted)
+Data-driven speciation tree prior for better species divergence times in calibration-poor molecular phylogenies. bioRxiv. doi:10.1101/2021.03.27.437326.
+(In press by Bioinformatics)

 If you use RelTime from MEGA X, please also cite:
 Kumar S, Stecher G, Li M, Knyaz C, and Tamura K. 2018.
 MEGA X: Molecular Evolutionary Genetics Analysis across Computing Platforms.
 Mol.
 Biol.
 Evol.
 35:1547-1549.